naseryyash/go-card-game/README.md

 Hope this project helps any person trying to step into the world of Go.
 Although it has pretty basic functionality, still it covers a wide variety of concepts.

 Lookout for many more such cool projects by me in the future!!
 Happy Learning!!

+PS - I used VSCode as a code editor to open this project, but you can use any other code editor of your choice supporting Go